rrubio/angular2bootstraptheme/README.md

 # About the dashboard

 Thought it would be a good exercise to utilise an existing template and plug it onto an angular 2 app.
-This example makes usage of angular 2 quick start examples and retry fitted to working within the template.
+This example makes usage of angular 2 quick start examples and retro fitted to working within the template.
 You'll notice some basic animation and the usage of observables between the side bar and the top nav bar.

 # Reference